 James Townsend Saward, Criminal Barrister: The True Story of Jim the Penman relates his life of crime as a notorious cheque forger and his involvement in other crimes of the 1830s, 1840s and 1850s, including one of the largest bank robberies of the 1840s and the first great train robbery of 1855.

-The author, Jennifer Carnell, is a great-great-great-great granddaughter of James Townsend Saward.
+The author, Jennifer Carnell, is the great-great-great-great granddaughter of James Townsend Saward.
 She received her Ph.D for her research on the Victorian novelist M.E.
-Braddon and is the author of The Literary Lives of Mary Elizabeth Braddon.
+Braddon and is the author of a number of books including The Literary Lives of Mary Elizabeth Braddon and Mary Elizabeth Braddon and the Victorian Theatre .
 Jennifer Carnell has edited several novels for the Sensation Press and is a contributor to the book Beyond Sensation (State University of New York Press).
 She was a speaker on Braddon at the Victorian Crime Conference held by the University of London Centre for English Studies and two Braddon conferences organised by Dr. Chris Willis.

 James Townsend Saward, Criminal Barrister: The True Story of Jim the Penman will be of value to those interested in the history of Victorian crime, the great rold robbery of 1855, law and trials and to those descended from Saward.

 Paperback with 16 chapters, 3 appendices, 389 pages and 47 illustrations.
 Each copy is signed and numbered by the author.
 Publication date: 5 March 2011.

 ISBN 9781902580197 Price: CURRENTLY OUT OF PRINT, to be republished in 2021) Free UK postage (airmail postage extra worldwide).

 CHAPTER 1 THE SAWARDS